ar4/deepwave/docs/example_gsot.rst

 Note that we use `.detach()` when building the cost matrix `c` as we will not need to calculate gradients along that computation path, but we do not use `.detach()` when calculating `loss` because we will use automatic differentiation on that path when we perform FWI with this cost function.

-If we compute the loss between a target signal and a shifted version of the target signal, we can see that the GSOT loss is indeed convex (with the chosen value of `eta`) while the traditional squared L2 norm loss has local minima.
+If we compute the loss between a target signal and a shifted version of the target signal, we can see that the GSOT loss is indeed almost convex (with the chosen value of `eta`) while the traditional squared L2 norm loss has local minima.

 .. image:: example_gsot_shifted.png
 .. image:: example_gsot_shift_loss.png